clarefausty/MovieApp/README.md

 # MovieApp

-MovieSApp is a web based tool that gives movie recommendations and also trending movies.
+MovieApp is a web based tool that gives movie recommendations and also trending movies.
 Users typically use it to do the following:
 - Watch trailers of movies
 - Search for their favorite movie